A Unified Framework for Lifted Training and Inversion Approaches: Lifted training of neural networks

-However, this classical formulation has a significant drawback; as pointed out in~\cite{wang2023liftedtraining,zach2019contrastive} the optimality conditions reveal a critical flaw: The optimality condition with respect to the parameters $\theta$ requires the gradient of the penalty term to be zero.
+where, if $(\aux_{i})_{j}$is vector-valued, the inequality is to be understood point-wise for each entry of the vector. \remarkend \end{example} However, this classical formulation has a significant drawback; as pointed out in~\cite{wang2023liftedtraining,zach2019contrastive} the optimality conditions reveal a critical flaw: The optimality condition with respect to the parameters $\theta$ requires the gradient of the penalty term to be zero.
 This implies that at convergence we must have $\GM\Gvar_i = \GLin\Gvar_i + \GBias$, which effectively means that we learn an affine-linear neural network and not a nonlinear function approximator.

 Despite this limitation, the approach has proven valuable as a pre-training or weight initialisation scheme, providing a good starting point for subsequent fine-tuning with standard back-propagation \cite{negiar2017optml,zach2019contrastive}.